marzwick/DemoSite/site/src/inclusive.md

 ### Address Biases and Assumptions

 Everyone holds biases, assumptions, and stereotypes about others, which can influence outcomes.
-For example, biases and assumptions affect how we rate people can have consequences for hiring decisions and advancement.
+For example, biases and assumptions affect how we rate people, which can have consequences for hiring decisions and advancement.

 !!! note "Hiring Studies"